-Few travelers have the privilege of experiencing the remote areas the trail takes you to, and you'll likely have the trail to yourself much of the time, or share it with a shepherd, as you are one of the first hikers to discover this area rich in history, culture and nature.
+Few travelers have the privilege of experiencing the remote areas the trail takes you to, and you'll likely have the path to yourself much of the time, or share it with a shepherd, as you are one of the lucky few hikers who get the chance to discover this area rich in history, culture, and nature.

 The Janapar Trail has been mentioned in the New York Times, Huffington Post, Lonely Planet, Yerevan Magazine, Nouvelle d'Arménie, and many other publications.

 TFC started to work on the Janapar Trail in 2017.
 During 2017, the TFC team marked most of the trail, researched and updated and listed homestays in 22 villages along the trail.

 In the spring of 2018,Trails For Change organized a mountain bike tour fundraiser on the Janapar Trail.
 TFC raised over $15,000 for trail repairs!
 As of September 2018, the entire trail was blazed and cleared of overgrown vegetation, including a few reroutes.
 These rerouted segments and all segments can be found on the Janapar.org site.